BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

-   the new “spatial_edt” class, because it is assumed that you will want to treat the EDT channels differently than the regular channels and because “spatial_edt” channels are treated specially in the GUI **– the dedicated EDT plotting buttons in the spatial tab only work for “spatial_edt” marker_class**.
+   the new “spatial_edt” class, because it is assumed that you will want to treat the EDT channels differently than the regular channels and because “spatial_edt” channels are treated specially in the GUI **– the dedicated EDT plotting buttons in the spatial tab only works for “spatial_edt” marker_class**.
 However, if you wanted to cluster your cells based on EDT values, you would want to set them to “type”, and then return to the analysis tab and run a FlowSOM / Leiden clustering.

    4).
 Smoothing threshold.
 Isolated regions of the pixel class of interest in the pixel classification maps that are smaller than the